andreasvida/worktimebot/README.md

 Usage
 -----

+Prerequisites

-You need Java and Maven to compile and run the bot:
+You need a Telegram Client + Java and Maven to compile and run the bot:

-1) Search for "BotFather" in Telegram
-2) Create a new bot and remember the BOT-TOKEN for Telegram API calls
-3) Download source of Work time bot.
+1) Download source of Work time bot.
-4) Build all in one jar file:
+2) Build all in one jar file:
     mvn clean install
+3) Search for "BotFather" in Telegram, tell it to create a new bot and remember its BOT-TOKEN for Telegram API calls
-6) java -jar timerclockbot-1.0.0.jar <BOT-TOKEN>
+4) java -jar timerclockbot-1.0.0.jar BOT-TOKEN

   -> Your bot is up and running and is ready to manage your working time in Telegram.